The latest updates about adhesive bonding at Fraunhofer IFAM can also be found on our LinkedIn page.

 Presentation "Simulation of adhesive bonding manufacturing technology"

-Our colleague Holger Fricke opened this year's conference "Adhesive Bonding - AB2023" in Porto with the presentation "Simulation of adhesive bonding manufacturing technology".
+Our colleague Holger Fricke opened the conference "Adhesive Bonding - AB2023" in Porto with the presentation "Simulation of adhesive bonding manufacturing technology".
 The importance of adhesive bonding manufacturing technology for the quality of industrial products is increasingly taken into account.
 A complete testing of bonded joints is technically not possible, therefore the quality of each produced bonded joint still depends on the correct execution of the manufacturing process.
 For more than 20 years, Fraunhofer IFAM has been developing specific simulations to understand in detail the manufacturing steps of dosing, applying, joining, fixing, hybrid joining, and curing, thereby minimizing sources of error.
 In his overview presentation, he briefly outlined the thematically related presentations by Marvin Kaufmann, Till Vallée, Jonas Wirries, Moritz Huf, Koichi Yokozeki, Michael Müller and Florian Flaig.

 Presentation "Adhesive bonding works - even with few joining points"